aalokaily/ERAMER/README.md

 ERAMER tool version 1.0
-This tool calculates the score of trimming a given peptide by ERAP1 enzyme
+This tool predictes the score for trimming a given peptide by ERAP1 enzyme.

 --Software version--
 This is version 1.0.0.